-Fortunately, there are several incentivized strategy alternatives that online retailers can implement without impacting profit per product.
+It seems impossible to sell without incentives, but we promise you it’s not.
+There are several incentive strategy alternatives that online retailers can implement without impacting profit per product.

 To be clear, we’re not suggesting you transition your site to an auction-style bidding experience.
 Not only is it expensive, but it is not suitable for most retailers.